Woah. Can we cut down on the melodrama? Bloody show?

 When this happens, it results in the release of a bloody mucus discharge.

 Mix them together, and you have yourself a bloody show.

 That is pretty exciting because it means labor is either imminent or upon you.

 So, let’s return to the battle of the bloody show vs the mucus plug: while it is perfectly acceptable to lose your mucus plug up to weeks before you pop (usually only after 37 weeks of pregnancy), the bloody show gives you more of a reliable indicator that your baby is on their way.

 To make things even more confusing, the bloody show and mucus plug can happen around the same time as your water breaking, which can result in a watery bloody show.

 How long after bloody show do you have a baby?

 Well, we know it’s our answer to a lot, but… it depends.

 Every pregnancy is different ‒ every pregnant body, every baby, every set of circumstances.

-So for some pregnancies, a bloody show can mean baby’s mere hours away, but other mamas could be waiting for another week for baby to make their big appearance.
+So for some pregnancies, a bloody show can mean baby’s mere hours away, but other mamas could be waiting for another week for baby to make their grand appearance.